IAM (Identity and Access Management)

 rights from a single platform, simplifying administration.

-IAM systems play a crucial role in meeting data privacy
+IAM systems are crucial in meeting data privacy

 and security regulations by controlling who can access sensitive information.